cea-hpc/modules/doc/source/module.rst

  :envvar:`MODULES_TAG_COLOR_NAME` environment variable, a tag name or abbreviation is displayed and select graphic rendition is applied over it.

- The definition set in :envvar:`MODULES_TAG_COLOR_NAME` environment variable supersedes the default configuration set in :file:`modulecmd.tcl` script.
+ This environment variable value supersedes the default value set in the :mconfig:`tag_color_name` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html